sturchio/Section_AI_MMBA_Project__August_2025/Project Repo/backend/README.md

-# Event Slammer Backend
+# Event_Ideate Backend

-This is the Express.js backend for the Event Slammer app.
+This is the Express.js backend for the Event_Ideate app.

 ## Getting Started